junkun-ren/PersonalWebsite/content/1-other_experience.md

 *Jun. - Aug.2018*<br/>

 - Built model to predict vulnerability to infections in burn and trauma patients in prospective cohort study:
-	- Processed data collected for the Inflammation and Host Response to Injury (Glue Grant) study based on study design.
+	- Processed data from the Inflammation and Host Response to Injury study.
 Conducted massive data cleaning and exploratory data analysis.
 	- Employed stepwise, Lasso, and Ridge regression to select predictors.
 Employed multivariate logistic regression to predict infection event.
 Assessed performance by cross-validation based on AUROC.